 Fluoride helps prevent tooth decay.
 It can either be put on the surface of the teeth, or taken in through the water supply or supplements (called systemic fluoride).
 It also strengthens tooth enamel, and reduces the harmful effects of plaque.
-Fluoride also makes the whole tooth resistant to decay.
+Fluoride makes the whole tooth resistant to decay.
 It also helps remineralization, which helps repair early tooth decay.

 Products with fluoride, like most tooth pastes, mouth rinses